GregAbram/ibex/README.md

 ## Maps

 Core to this work is the application of color maps to the data contained in the IBEX data.
-Three maps are relevant: *1D colormaps* that map individual variable values to colors; *2D colormaps* which map two variables (think *signal* in the Y axis and *unreliability* in the X axis) giving color, and *opacity maps*, mapping a range of normalized values to opacities.
+Three maps are relevant: *1D colormaps* that map individual variable values to colors; *2D colormaps* which map two variables (think *signal* in the Y axis and *uncertainty* in the X axis) giving color, and *opacity maps*, mapping a range of normalized values to opacities.
 Tools for handling these maps (as well as other random tools) are in the colortools.py file.

 ### 1D Colormaps